Horizontal-org/Tella-website/docs/Connections/nearby-sharing.md

 Tap the Nearby Sharing button under the **Connections** section on the Tella Homescreen to get started.

-In order to use the feature, the sender and receiver need join the same Wi-Fi network.
+In order to use the feature, the sender and receiver need to join the same Wi-Fi network.
 You can connect to mobile devices using Tella (Android or iOS) or connect a mobile device to a computer.
 There are 2 ways to connect your devices though Wi-Fi:
 1. Using a local network, such as the Wi-Fi at your home or work, or a public Wi-Fi network.
 2. Setting up a Hotspot on a device, and make sure both the sender and receiver have joined it.